RavuAlHemio/rocketbot/rocketbot_plugin_bim/help/topbims.md

 Returns the most-ridden vehicle(s).

-`-c` or `--company` specifies the company operating that vehicle.
-A default company chosen by the bot operator is used if none is supplied explicitly.
+`-c` or `--company` limits the results to a specific company.
+Otherwise, vehicles of all known companies are considered.

 Normally considers all rides "since the beginning of time".
 This can be limited:
 * With `-y` or `--last-year`, only considers rides in the last 366 days.